Mastering the Deep Research Process: Step-by-Step Guide [2025]

 - Multiple competing viewpoints exist

-- Conflicting evidence in existing literature
+- Conflicting evidence in the existing literature

 - Nuanced understanding required